JHU-COVID-QA/scraping-qas/src/scraping/README.md

 Here is an [example](https://github.com/jsedoc/Covid-19-infobot/blob/2e187c8295fb02f2666111fc33bc34d1eac2563f/src/scraping/internalCOVIDinfoSheet/internalQAs2schema.py#L39) of how to use this function.

+#### Code styling
+Before you are finished, make sure that your code abides by our coding style.
+We use standard [pep8](https://www.python.org/dev/peps/pep-0008/).
+Run `pep8 <python file name>`.
+Please fix all style comments (except for line length).

 Once you get to this point, please make a pull request and assign the pull request to @azpoliak.